Danack/RfcCodex/better_web_sapi.md

 ¯\\\_(ツ)\_/¯

 Could possibly be done with Golang as the process manager.
-Though that would raise interesting questions about where opcache would live, and how code that is already in opcache would be passed to the spawned worker processes.
+Although that would raise interesting questions about where opcache would live, and how code that is already in opcache would be passed to the spawned worker processes.

 ## Notes